bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lerch.md

 * At the University of Fribourg, Lerch lectured in French and German on elliptic functions and similar topics.
 * Lerch was Dean of the Faculty of Science in the academic year 1900-01.
 * A year after the founding of Czechoslovakia, a new university, named the Masaryk University after the first president, was founded in Brno and Lerch became the first professor of mathematics there in 1920.
-* Lerch married Roůžena Sejpková on 13 January 1921.
+* Also, the Lerch zeta-function is a well-known generalization of Riemann's zeta-function due to him ...
 * As we mentioned above, Lerch won the Grand Prize of the Paris Academy of Sciences in 1900 with a work on number theory, a great honour for any mathematician and an even greater achievement for a mathematician from outside France.
 * Lerch suffered from diabetes which cased his health to progressively worsen over the years although staying at health resorts in the vacations improved things temporarily.